Buzzvil/buzzscreen-sdk-publisher/docs/ADVANCED-USAGE_EN.md

 ```

 ##### Informing Results of Point Accumultation Request
-Using `OnPointListener` interface, you can inform user of that the point accumulation request resulted from unlocking or landing (from) lock screen has been successful(`onSuccess`) or not(`onFail`).
-You can use it by implementing the following interface, and pass it as the parameter in `setOnPointListener(OnPointListener listener)` method.
+Using `OnPointListener` interface, you can inform user that the point accumulation request has been successful(`onSuccess`) or not(`onFail`).
+Implement the following interface, and pass it as the parameter in `setOnPointListener(OnPointListener listener)` method.

 > setOnPointListener(OnPointListener pointListener) is defined in `BuzzScreen` class.
 So you have to use it as `BuzzScreen.getInstance().setOnPointListener(...)`.
-This method must be called after `BuzzScreen.init()`.
+Therefore this method must be called after `BuzzScreen.init()`.

 ```Java
 interface OnPointListener {